rs-station/laue-dials/README.rst

    pip install laue-dials

-``laue-dials`` consists of seven command-line scripts for the processing of Laue diffraction data, which are
+``laue-dials`` consists of several command-line scripts for the processing of Laue diffraction data, which are

 .. code:: python

-   laue.initial_solution
+   laue.find_spots
+   laue.index
    laue.sequence_to_stills
    laue.optimize_indexing
    laue.refine